 When I mounted the engine in the car and fitted the headers, tacked up the 2.5 inch collector I kind of just left it, I knew it was all just tacked but kept putting it off, so I was going to dedicate this weekend to the exhaust.

-I took the headers off the engine, slipped the collector off, broke each tack at the flange and separated each runner.
+I took the headers off the engine, slipped the collector off, broke each tack at the flange and separated each runner, I filmed a course and a project on this if you are interested in doing it yourself.

 I then slipped the collector back on, lined up the original tacks and re tacked each runner onto the flange.